braxtoncuneo/parallel/src/intro.md

 Some other programming languages are shown, but in-depth knowledge of them isn't crucial.

 ## How to Read this Book

-This book is intended to be read (mostly) sequentially, but is also structured to act as a quick reference for your future parallel endeavors.
+This book is ordered to approximate the order subjects will be covered in the course, but it is also structured as a quick reference.
+Feel free to read wherever your curiosity takes you.

+This book is a living document, so parts may change or disappear as the term progresses or as the course is refined.

 If you are not reading this book for the Parallel Computing course at Seattle University, you may feel free to skip the [Course Practices](./practices/intro.md) section.

-If you read this book non-sequentially, it is nonetheless recommended your read a chapter's main page before reading its subchapters.
-These main pages are provided to introduce the chapter's premise and organization.